mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 # Let's blast off into the world of Ring programming!
 ```

-This simple addition of a rocket ASCII art can make your introduction more memorable and exciting for new programmers, setting the stage for an engaging learning experience.

 ## Making Educational Examples More Engaging

 When teaching programming concepts, visual aids can significantly improve understanding and retention.
-The string art library can be used to create more engaging educational examples.
+The string art can be used to create more engaging educational examples.
 For instance, when explaining conditional statements:

 ```ring
 load "stzlib.ring"